-Angela is an Emmy-nominated journalist and has been awarded the Lone Star Award as well as the Philip S. Weintraub Media Award.
-She is also a RIAS German Fellowship Recipient and N.S.
+Angela is an Emmy Award-winning journalist who has also been awarded the Lone Star Award as well as the Philip S. Weintraub Media Award.
+She is also a RIAS German Fellowship recipient and N.S.
 Bienstock Fellowship winner.
 In 2020, she was awarded a Society of Environmental Journalists grant fund.
-She was also selected as the largest grant recipient for the 2020 Center for Health Journalism Impact Fund.
-Both grants are dedicated toward a multi-part series on the Salton Sea, which later garnered her another Emmy, an Edward R. Murrow, and Golden Mike Award in 2022.
+She was also selected as the largest grant recipient for the 2020 USC Center for Health Journalism Impact Fund.
+Both grants were dedicated toward a multi-part series on the Salton Sea, which later garnered her another Emmy, an Edward R. Murrow, and Golden Mike Award in 2022.
 She also won the Outstanding Explanatory Reporting award from the Society of Environmental Journalists that year.
 In 2021, she was named a Maynard 200 Fellowship recipient.

 The Southern California native has lived in London and Taipei.
 She is fluent in Mandarin, a certified scuba diver, a proud member of AAJA, and an alumna of Pi Beta Phi.
 She also loves The Simpsons and is on a perpetual hunt for the perfect burrito.
 Her days are spent with her husband and two dogs.
 If you have a story idea, email her at email@example.com.